 - Inform the school nurse of your child's allergies prior to the opening of school (or as soon as possible after diagnosis). - Parent(s)/guardian(s) must arrange to meet with the school nurse to develop an Individual Health Care Plan for the student and provide medical information from the child's treating physician as needed to write the Plans.
-Parent(s)/guardian(s) must arrange for the school nursehealth-professionals to be able to communicate with the student's physician. - May choose to provide the school a list of foods and ingredients to be avoided, and provide a list of safe or acceptable foods that can be served to your child. - Provide the school nurse with enough up-to-date emergency medications (including EpiPens) so they can be placed in all required locations for the current school year. - Parents/-guardians will obtain an Allergy Action Plan from the provider using the FPS district's form or in conjunction with the provider's Allergy Action Plan form.
-Complete and submit all required medication forms- to the school nurse.- - Provide EpiPen to be taken on field trips as stated in the field trip policy. - Notify the school bus or van driver of the student's life-threatening allergy. - Encourage your child to wash their hands before and after handling food. - Teach your child to: - Recognize the first symptoms of a food allergic/anaphylactic reaction. - Know where the EpiPenepinephrine auto-injector is kept and who has access to the epinephrine. - Communicate clearly as soon as they feel a reaction is starting. - Carry their own epinephrine auto-injector when appropriate. - Not share snacks, lunches, or drinks.
+Parent(s)/guardian(s) must arrange for the school nurse to be able to communicate with the student's physician. - May choose to provide the school a list of foods and ingredients to be avoided, and provide a list of safe or acceptable foods that can be served to your child.

-- Understand the importance of hand washing before and after eating. - Report teasing and/or bullying that may relate to the child's disability. - Take as much responsibility as possible for their own safety. - TAs children get older, teach them to: - Communicate the seriousness of the allergy. - Communicate symptoms as they appear. - Read labels. - Administer their own EpiPenepinephrine auto-injector and be able to train others in its use, when appropriate. - Inform the school of any changes in the child's Life Threatening Food Allergy status. - Provide the school with the licensed provider's statement if the student no longer has food allergies. - Parents/guardians may be asked to chaperone Go on field trips and out-of-school activities if a nurse or designee is not available. with your child, whenever possible. - Provide bag of snacks for your child's classroom along with safe foods for special occasions.¶ - Sign a release for school personnel to consult with family physician/allergist and all medical providers.
+- Provide the school nurse with enough up-to-date emergency medications (including EpiPens) so they can be placed in all required locations for the current school year. - Parents/guardians will obtain an Allergy Action Plan from the provider using the FPS district's form or in conjunction with the provider's Allergy Action Plan form and submit all required medication forms to the school nurse. - Provide EpiPen to be taken on field trips as stated in the field trip policy. - Notify the school bus or van driver of the student's life-threatening allergy. - Encourage your child to wash their hands before and after handling food. - Teach your child to: - Recognize the first symptoms of a food allergic/anaphylactic reaction. - Know where the EpiPen is kept and who has access to the epinephrine. - Communicate clearly as soon as they feel a reaction is starting. - Carry their own epinephrine auto-injector when appropriate. - Not share snacks, lunches, or drinks. - Understand the importance of hand washing before and after eating. - Report teasing and/or bullying that may relate to the child's disability. - Take as much responsibility as possible for their own safety. - TAs children get older, teach them to: - Communicate the seriousness of the allergy. - o Communicate symptoms as they appear. - Read labels. - o Administer their own EpiPen and be able to train others in its use, when appropriate - Inform the school of any changes in the child's Life Threatening Food Allergy status. - Provide the school with the licensed provider's statement if the student no longer has food allergies. - Parents/guardians may be asked to chaperone field trips and out-of-school activities if a nurse or designee is not available.